amandoabreu/amandoabreu.github.io/_drafts/2016-11-29-Migration-from-wordpress-to-jekyll-and-new-theme.markdown

 image: https://c1.staticflickr.com/9/8604/16733520202_a56b8cc967_h.jpg

 ---
-So I got tired of wordpress, the overhead in complexity for a simple blog became too much to maintain, and now I save myself $5 a month by hosting my personal website on github pages instead of digital ocean, and instead spend more on applications that actually require a full-on server.
+So I got tired of wordpress, the overhead in complexity for a simple blog became too much to maintain, so I decided to start using jekyll and host my personal site on github-pages, and eventually S3, here's how that went.

+Sections:
+- About the switch
+- Migrating posts and custom post types
+- Setting up github-pages and my custom domain with https
+- Problems with github pages
+- Why I decided to use S3 instead
+- About the new setup

 {: .header .header--two }
 ### About the switch